monbiote/ECB_Perceived_Cacophony/README.md

 3. Folders structure
 ```
 ECB_Perceived_Cacophony
-└─────ECB_Governors_Analysis
+└─────ECB_Governors_Analysis (analysis notebooks)
-│       └─ECB_Governor_Analysis.ipynb (stores a dataset with the predicted values)
+│       └─ECB_Governor_Analysis.ipynb (EDA on the on the Governing Council dataset)
-│       └─ECB_Interest_Rate_Data.ipynb (stores a dataset with the predicted values)
+│       └─ECB_Interest_Rate_Data.ipynb (create a plot of ECB interest rates over the specified time period)
-│       └─ECB_Members.ipynb (stores a dataset with the predicted values)
+│       └─ECB_Members.ipynb (loads the ECB Governing Council members into a dataframe)
-│       └─EDA_Dataset.ipynb (stores a dataset with the predicted values)
+│       └─EDA_Dataset.ipynb (exploratory data analysis on the complete dataset)
-└─────Models_Notebook
+└─────Models_Notebook (models notebooks)
-│       └─bert_model.ipynb (stores a dataset with the predicted values)
-│       └─dictionary_classification_model.ipynb (stores a dataset with the predicted values)
+│       └─bert_model.ipynb (bert model for classification)
+│       └─dictionary_classification_model.ipynb (dictionary rule based model for classification)
-└─────OpenAI_Classification
+└─────OpenAI_Classification (openai notebooks)
-│       └─3000_OpenAI_API_Classification_Articles.ipynb (stores a dataset with the predicted values)
+│       └─3000_OpenAI_API_Classification_Articles.ipynb (applies Chat GPT to 10% of articles)
-│       └─ECB_Statement_Manual_Classification.ipynb (stores a dataset with the predicted values)
+│       └─ECB_Statement_Manual_Classification.ipynb (creates dataframe with the manual classification of ECB statements)
-│       └─Manual_Classification_Scores.ipynb (stores a dataset with the predicted values)
+│       └─Manual_Classification_Scores.ipynb (statistics of outcome of the human labelling)
-│       └─OpenAI_API_Classification_Articles.ipynb (stores a dataset with the predicted values)
+│       └─OpenAI_API_Classification_Articles.ipynb (select the best ChatGPT prompt)
-│       └─Randomised_Articles_100.ipynb (stores a dataset with the predicted values)
+│       └─Randomised_Articles_100.ipynb (randomly select 100 articles to test the best prompts)
-│       └─Randomised_Articles_3000.ipynb (stores a dataset with the predicted values)
+│       └─Randomised_Articles_3000.ipynb (randomly select 3000 articles to test the best prompts)
 └─────Prediction_Results
-└─────Results_analysis
+└─────Results_analysis (results analysis notebooks)
 │       └─index.ipynb (stores a dataset with the predicted values)
 │       └─merging_for_index.ipynb (stores a dataset with the predicted values)
 │       └─roberta_model_application.ipynb (stores a dataset with the predicted values)
-└─────roberta_model
+└─────roberta_model (stores various outputs and artifacts of the model)
-└─────Scraping
+└─────Scraping (webscraping notebooks)
-│       └─articles_scraping_translating.ipynb (stores a dataset with the predicted values)
-│       └─ECB_releases_scraping.ipynb (stores a dataset with the predicted values)
-│       └─Predictions.ipynb (stores a dataset with the predicted values)
+│       └─articles_scraping_translating.ipynb (scrapes and translates full articles from websites)
+│       └─ECB_releases_scraping.ipynb (scrapes ECB statements on monetary policy)
 ```

 ## Results

-The results of the model training and the calculated Cacophony Index are documented in the `results` folder.
+The results of the model training and the calculated Cacophony Index are all documented in the presented paper.
 This includes:

 - Model performance metrics
 - Visualizations of the Cacophony Index over time

 ## Conclusion

 This project demonstrates the use of natural language processing and machine learning techniques to analyze public statements and measure discordance within the ECB council.
-The Cacophony Index provides valuable insights for economists and policymakers.
+Tools like Chat-GPT4 proved to be among the most effective for this type of text analysis.
+A cacophony index was created to quantify discordance, with sentiment aggregated around the release dates of ECB monetary policy statements, providing valuable insights for economists and policymakers.

 ## Contact Information